Lesch–Nyhan syndrome: Nervous system impairment

 The periods before and surrounding birth are typically normal in individuals with LNS.
 The most common presenting features are abnormally decreased muscle tone (hypotonia) and developmental delay, which are evident by three to six months of age.
 Affected individuals are late in sitting up, while most never crawl or walk.
-Lack of speech is also a very common trait associated with LNS.

 Irritability is most often noticed along with the first signs of nervous system impairment.
 Within the first few years of life, extrapyramidal involvement causes abnormal involuntary muscle contractions such as loss of motor control (dystonia), writhing motions (choreoathetosis), and arching of the spine (opisthotonus).
 Signs of pyramidal system involvement, including spasticity, overactive reflexes (hyperreflexia) and extensor plantar reflexes, also occur.
 The resemblance to athetoid cerebral palsy is apparent in the neurologic aspects of LNS.
 As a result, most individuals are initially diagnosed as having cerebral palsy.
 The motor disability is so extensive that most individuals never walk, and become lifelong wheelchair users.